USS Jefferson (1814): Service history

 After remaining on blockade duty off Niagara for over a month, Jefferson sailed for Kingston to rejoin Chauncey.
-The ship crew also captured several small British vessels.
+The ship's crew also captured several small British vessels.
 During the passage, on 12 September, a severe storm arose, which before abating three days later, almost swamped the brig.
 Ten of her guns were thrown overboard in the struggle to save the ship.

 Jefferson rejoined her fleet on 17 September and operated with it during the remainder of the navigation season attempting to draw Sir James Yeo's ships into a decisive contest.
 Toward the end of November she was laid up for the winter.

 Peace obviated Jeffersons planned return to commission in the spring.
-She apparently remained in ordinary until sold on 30 April 1825.
+She remained in ordinary until sold on 30 April 1825.